OpenMined/PySyft/packages/hagrid/README.md

 choco install wsl2 -y
 ```

-After this you should be able to start Docker Desktop.
+If you needed to install wsl2, restart your machine again.

+### Restart the computer and start Docker Desktop

+After you've rebooted your Windows machine, launch the application "Docker Desktop" and continue.

 ### Enable Docker Compose v2